The Supermarket Model with Known and Predicted Service Times: Predicted Service Times

 We consider various models for predictions (some of which were used in \cite{mitz2019scheduling}).
 The models are intended to be exemplary; they do not match a specific real-world setting, and indeed it would be difficult to consider the range of possible real-world predictions.
 Rather, they are meant to show generally that even moderately accurate predictions can yield strong performance, and to show that a variety of interesting behaviors can occur under this framework.

 In one model, which we refer to as {\em exponential predictions}, a job with actual service time $x$ has a predicted service time that is exponentially distributed with mean $x$.
-This model is not meant to accurately represent a specific situation, but is potentially useful for theoretical analysis in that the corresponding density equation $g(x,y)$ is easy to write down, and it highlights how even noisy predictions can perform well.
+This model is not meant to accurately represent a specific situation, but is potentially useful for theoretical analysis in that the corresponding density equation $g(x,y)$ is easy to write down, has a non-zero probability for even very large prediction errors (note that the predicted service time will be any given constant factor larger than the true service time with constant probability), and it highlights how even noisy (and sometimes extremely incorrect) predictions can perform well.
 Also, exponential service times are a standard first consideration in queueing theory.
 In another model, which we refer to as {\em $\alpha$-predictions}, a job with service time $x$ has a predicted service time that is uniform over $[(1-\alpha)x,(1+\alpha)x]$, for a scale parameter $0 \leq \alpha \leq 1$.
 Again, this is a simple model that captures inaccurate estimates naturally.
 Finally, we introduce a model that we dub {\em $(\alpha,\beta)$-predictions}, which makes use of the following notion of a {\em reversal}.
-For a service distribution with be the cumulative distribution function $S(x)$, the reversal of $x$ is $S^{-1}(1-S(x))$.
+For a service distribution with the cumulative distribution function $S(x)$, the reversal of $x$ is $S^{-1}(1-S(x))$.
 For example, if $x$ is the value that is at the 70th percentile of the distribution, the reversal is the value at the 30th percentile of the distribution.
 For an {\em $(\alpha,\beta)$-prediction}, when the service time is $x$, with probability $\beta$ we return the reversal of $x$, and with all remaining probability the predicted service time is uniform over $[(1-\alpha)x,(1+\alpha)x]$.
 We use this model to represent cases where severe mispredictions are possible, so that jobs with very large service times might be mistakenly predicted as having very small service times (and vice versa).
 We might expect such mispredictions could be potentially very problematic when scheduling jobs according to their predicted service times.